Updated May 2025

 Create workspace

-First we need to create a new Angular workspace using the Angular CLI.
-A workspace can contain multiple applications and libraries, but we'll only create one library for now.
+To start, create a new Angular workspace using the Angular CLI.
+A workspace can host multiple applications and libraries, but for now, we'll focus on creating a single library.

 ng new ui-sdk --create-application false